Email FacebookTwitterMenu burgerClose thin

 1. Community and Separate Property in a Marriage

 The concepts of community property and separate property are central to understanding how inheritances will get handled in marriage.
-Community property is jointly owned by both spouses and is subject to equitable division in the event of a divorce.
+Community property is jointly owned by both spouses and is subject to equal division in the event of a divorce.
 Separate property is owned by one spouse and will not be divided during divorce proceedings.

 Any income or assets earned or acquired during a marriage generally are considered community property to which both spouses have equal rights.
 Inheritances, however, are a special case.
 It’s possible to maintain the separate ownership of an inheritance, including one received before or after the marriage begins, as long as the inheritance is not commingled with marital property.